m3dev/gokart/README.md

 - Can code while adhering to [SOLID](https://en.wikipedia.org/wiki/SOLID) principles as much as possible
 - Tasks are locked via redis even if they run in parallel

-*These are all functions baptized for creating Machine Learning batches.
+*All the functions above are created for constructing Machine Learning batches.
 Provides an excellent environment for reproducibility and team development.*

 # Getting Started